Please note that our instructors have the right to refuse you entry to the Forest if you do not have the correct equipment or clothing for the season.

 If you have a knife bring it along or you can borrow one of ours.

-· Emergency whistle (keep around your neck at all times)
+· Emergency whistle (keep on your person at all times)

-· Torch or cyalume stick (keep in your pocket at all times)
+· Torch or cyalume stick (keep in on your person at all times)

 Clothes (see also day sessions above)